Creative Branding Tactics to Elevate Your Small Business Visibility

 No, we’re not talking about your competition.
 This is strictly about brands that complement each other.

-Let's say you’ve just launched a new seasonal collection with an overarching theme of orange.
-The opportunity opens the door to a partnership with a cocktail or wine brand that reminds customers of hot summer days.
+Let's say you’ve just launched a new seasonal collection with an overarching orange theme.
+The opportunity opens the door to a partnership with a cocktail or wine brand that evokes hot summer days.

 A launch party and brand collaboration make perfect marketing sense.
 You provide the fashion, while your brand partner provides the drinks.
 It’s a win-win situation.